 Following his military service, John was President of a publishing company, thereafter, the founder and President of an investment firm.

-John J Duffy has published five poetry books and has been selected for two monuments and numerous anthologies.
-His latest book, "Chromosome 23" is now available (July 2013) on Smashwords, Kobo, Diesel, Page Foundry, Sony, Amazon, Apple, Kindle, Barnes & Taylor Blio, Library Direct, Baker-Taylor Axis 360, Oyster and CreateSpace.
+John J Duffy has published six poetry books and has been selected for two monuments and numerous anthologies.
+His latest book, "The Battle for Charlie" is now available on Amazon, Apple, Kindle, Smashwords, Kobo, Diesel, Page Foundry, Sony, Barnes & Taylor Blio, Library Direct, Baker-Taylor Axis 360, Oyster and CreateSpace.

 As a founding member of the Special Operations Association and a life member of the Special Forces Decade Association, the Legion of Valor, the Forward Air Controller's Association, the Jolly Green Giants Association, The Vietnam Helicoptor Pilots Association, the Air Commando Association, and the Team 162 "Vietnamese Airborne Advisor" Association, he is an active and honored veteran.
 In 2013, Major Duffy was inducted into the Infantry(OCS) Hall Of Fame at Fort Benning, Georgia.

 An award winning book, The Red Flames of Summer, was written by Captain Nam Nhat Phan about a major battle in the Viet Nam War in which Major Duffy had a significant role.
 A now classical Vietnamese song written to lament the lost soldiers of this battle is called "Nguoi O lai Charlie".
 It is sung where ever Vietnamese gather to honor their war dead.
 Major Duffy was the American Advisor who survived the battle for "Charlie".